22colors/Godot-Comic-Dialogue-Maker/README.md

 Notes
 ------------
+- The text file to edit is: comic1-en.txt

 - "Speed" value in the text file: You can change this value.
 It is used as a pause in between the appearance of the speech bubbles, text and buttons to continue or go back.

+-  If you want to use quotation marks in your comic dialogue text, you can mask it like this: \"

+-  Start on a new line with: \n

 - Resolution: The project is set up for 320 x 180.
 Please beware, if you decide to change this, or if you change the font (or size), all scaling and position values need to be changed in the script.